Selling online with WordPress?

 By default, WooCommerce is compatible with almost any WordPress theme.

 Only disadvantage?
 The appearance may not always be optimized.
-By this I mean that visitors may have difficulty navigating through your site.
+By this I mean that visitors may have difficulty browsing your site.

 To overcome this, the solution is to use a theme optimized for WooCommerce.